How much will a recruiter cost my company?

 What you can expect to pay

 Think of your most recent hire – was the person easy to find?
 Probably not.
 That’s because unemployment has held steady at a 50-year historic low for most of 2018 and 2019.
-Job seekers have all the power and they’re exerting it to leverage better salaries, benefits, and bonuses.
+Granted, 2020 was a mess – but so far 2021 is looking more competitive than ever.
+Once again, job seekers have all the power and they’re exerting it to leverage better salaries, benefits, and bonuses.

 That’s what we both – you as a hiring manager and us as recruiters – are up against.
 And that’s what is determining and driving recruiter prices; the free labor market.
 Supply and demand.